mattmuench/openshift-virt-pocs/udn/udn-user-yaml/udn-namespaced-yaml.md

 [root@acm41-jump ns-4]#
 ```

-Once a namespace scoped UDN is configured, automatically it's provided to the namespace through a Network Attachment Definiiton (NAD) using the same name as the UDN.
+Once a namespace scoped UDN is configured, automatically it's provided to the namespace through a Network Attachment Definiton (NAD) using the same name as the UDN.

 ```
 [root@acm41-jump ~]# oc get -n namespace-4 network-attachment-definitions